hatamiarash7/tg-blog-updater/README.md

 2. Create a new Github token with `repo` scope.
 3. Run the bot using the following environment variables:
     - `TELEGRAM_TOKEN`: The token of your bot
+    - `CHAT_ID`: A chat id that the bot should listen to.
+It can be a group, channel or a direct chat.
     - `DEBUG_CHAT_ID`: A chat id to send debug messages (For example, you can get all errors in your private chat)
     - `GITHUB_TOKEN`: The token to access the Github API.
     - `GITHUB_REPO_NAME`: The name of the repository with the format `username/repo`.